AlecAivazis/graphql-over-kafka/_sources/intro/first_service.txt

 While this does work, it's clear this endpoint is not intended for human consumption.
 Instead, if you point your browser to ``/graphiql`` you will get visual environment for forming queries.
-I suggest opening a second tab pointed at the admin interface previously discussed and proving to yourself that the api is working as expected.

 Responding to Actions